RFD 029: Scriptable Structured Output

 JP is built for interactive pair-programming sessions.
 When used in scripts or pipelines, the experience degrades:

-jp -! q --format=json --no-tools --no-stream --new \
+jp -! query --format=json --no-tools --new --schema 'summary' \

 --no-reasoning --attachment docs/rfd/005.md --model haiku \